jphalimi/PythonForMIC/Doc/extending/newtypes.rst

    struct PyGetSetDef *tp_getset;

-If :attr:`tp_methods` is not *NULL*, it must refer to an array of :c:type:`PyMethodDef` structures.
+If :attr:`tp_methods` is not *NULL*, it must refer to an array of :ctype:`PyMethodDef` structures.
 Each entry in the table is an instance of this structure::

    typedef struct PyMethodDef {